Skip to main content

 Main actors involved in the administration and governance of Youth Volunteering

 Youth volunteering is not regulated separately from volunteering in general.
-Host organisations of volunteers, NGOs or public institutions, have a great autonomy in organising voluntary activities, provided that they are following rules established by the Volunteering Law (Legea no. 78/2014 privind reglementarea activitatii de voluntariat în România).
+Host organisations of volunteers, public institutions, NGOs or social economy entities, have a great autonomy in organising voluntary activities, provided that they are following rules established by the Volunteering Law (Legea no. 78/2014 privind reglementarea activitatii de voluntariat în România).
 The law states the main rights and obligation of volunteers and host organisations, mainly obligations on correct treatment and safety insurance.

-Beside the Law on Volunteering there is no national policy, programme or strategy dedicated to youth volunteering.
-The Volunteering Law was initiated by an NGO and assumed in the Parliament by the by a young Member of the Parliament.
+Beside the Volunteering Law there is no national policy, programme or strategy dedicated to youth volunteering.
+The Volunteering Law was initiated by an NGO and assumed in the Parliament by a young Member of the Parliament.

-Volunteering was part of the Youth Strategy 2015-2020 and the Ministry of Youth and Sports was the governmental authority taking action to inform young people on volunteering.
-One of the eligible objectives for projects funded by the Ministry is informing on volunteering and promoting it.
-For decision-making on promoting youth volunteering in the national programmes, the Ministry of Youth and Sports consulted the National Council for Youth (NCFY) created in 2020 as an advisory body composed by 50 representatives of youth civil society organisations.
+Volunteering was part of the National Strategy in Field of Youth Policy 2015-2020 and the Ministry of Youth and Sports was the governmental authority taking action to inform young people on volunteering until 2021.
+One of the eligible objectives for projects funded by the Ministry of Youth and Sports until 2021 was informing on volunteering and promoting it.
+For decision-making on promoting youth volunteering in the national programmes, the Ministry of Youth and Sports (until 2021) and, after 2022 the Ministry of Family, Youth and Equal Opportunities consults the National Council for Youth (NCFY) created in 2020 as an advisory body composed by 50 representatives of youth civil society organisations.
 This council includes a committee dedicated to youth volunteering.

 Several NGOs have been participating to the grant competition and implementing youth volunteering initiatives with both national and international (mainly European) funding.